guilherme0893/Environmental_analysis_register/README.md

 # Frontend

 The frontend is setted to consume data supported by Axios.
 In the requisitions (get and post), two url are provided to fetch data, as the given example:
 ('https://arcadis-backend.herokuapp.com/parameters' || 'http://localhost:3004/parameters').
 With this, it is possible to fetch data, whether it is hosted on Heroku or directly from the used machine.
-Please, make sure to create a .env file and add the following info: REACT_APP_BACK_LOCAL_PORT= the port you are using in the backend.
+Please, make sure to create a .env file and add the following info: REACT_APP_BACK_LOCAL_PORT= the port you are using in the backend (In the project root there is a example fo dotenv file to be used).

   1) Clone this repository by <code>git clone</code> and enter the folder